lambdaclass/concrete/ROADMAP.md

     checked by the kernel; a theorem about the checker does not make execution of the compiled checker kernel-only.

-    Bind the checker to the Phase 8.5 query DAG: cached canonical bytes and the producing compiler are untrusted for the named V1 predicate only after this checker recomputes it.
-A verification receipt names artifact digest, dependency root, checker/rule-set version, checked and unsupported predicates, theorem/replay identity where any, and exact trust boundary.
+    Bind the checker to the Phase 8.5 query DAG: an **independent consumer** may distrust cached canonical bytes and the producing compiler for the named V1 predicate only after that consumer reruns the checker.
+A receipt rendered by the producer remains producer output until external replay.
+A verification receipt names artifact digest,
+    dependency root, checker/rule-set version, checked and unsupported predicates, theorem/replay identity where any, and exact trust boundary.